The American Constitution - HIS 303

 , 507 U. S. 292, 301-302 (1993).

-children -- is perhaps the oldest of the fundamental liberty interests recognized by this
+their children -- is perhaps the oldest of the fundamental liberty interests

 This Senate Bill (1440) may reverse the precedence that had stood, even though it had only been partially adhered to by CPS, and in some cases discussed in this writing, not at all.
 Sexual abuse cases are a particularly volatile subject since the judicial system doesnt kick in until after accusations are moved upon via criminal proceedings (most CPS cases start out as civil cases so people dont often obtain legal help from an attorney until it is too late).
 Much controversy is entailed in the implementation of CPS (Child Protective Services) procedures and protocols, particularly in sexual abuse cases, and legislation surrounding parental rights has both helped and hurt the adversarial nature of CPSs role with the criminal justice system.